bhartiy/learnsellacious/pages/34.languages/03.changing-languages-language-filters/docs.md

 ![](front13.png)

-We have assigned the Products menu item in English menu and Des produits menu item in French menu as default home page.
+We have assigned the Products menu item in English menu and Des products menu item in French menu as default home page.

 ![](front14.png)